top of page

 Access to Dental and Oral Care

-There are many barriers to accessing dental and oral care in New York, including lack of comprehensive private dental insurance coverage, low reimbursement for dental services in public programs such as Medicaid, uneven geographic distribution of dental care providers, limited access to fluoridation, and a lack of integration between dental care and physical health care.
+There are many barriers to accessing dental and oral care in New York, including lack of comprehensive private dental insurance coverage, low reimbursement for dental services in public insurance programs, uneven geographic distribution of dental care providers, limited access to fluoridation, and a lack of integration between dental care and physical health care.
 This is a multifaceted problem that will not be fixed overnight.
-Our objective will be to make incremental progress in this area, particularly where relatively small investments can be heavily leveraged in terms of their improvement in health outcomes.
+Incremental progress in this area can yield significant improvement in health outcomes.

 Shortages in the healthcare workforce existed before COVID-19, but the pandemic created a breaking point from which the healthcare system is still struggling to recover.
-The current state of the healthcare workforce greatly hampers efforts to ensure access to high quality, cost effective, and equitable healthcare while supporting a financially sustainable healthcare delivery system.
+The current state of the healthcare workforce greatly hampers efforts to ensure access to high quality, cost effective, and equitable healthcare delivery system.
 Allowing more flexibility in the scope of practice would help address healthcare workforce shortages.
-Many commonsense arrangements that were made possible during the pandemic were terminated when the COVID-19 public health emergency ended.
-Our focus will be in examining how adjustments to scope of practice, enhancing training, and exploring innovative models for recruitment and retention can impact this fundamental component of healthcare delivery.
+Adjustments to scope of practice, training, and exploring innovative models for recruitment and retention can impact this fundamental component of healthcare delivery.